-For most women, at some stage or another being pregnant = being stressed out.
-Even in the ideal scenario where both you and your partner are super happy and excited about the pregnancy, it’s pretty common for a variety or fears and stressful thoughts to pop into your head from time to time.
-Will you make a good parent?
-Will you be able to make ends meet once the baby has arrived?
-Could that night of heavy partying before you found out you were pregnant have affected your baby?
+I know, the last thing expectant moms want to hear about now is a possible link between ADHD and stress in pregnancy.
+For most women, at some stage or another being pregnant means being stressed out.
+Even in the ideal scenario where both you and your partner are super happy and really excited about the pregnancy.
+See, it’s pretty common for fears and stressful thoughts to pop into your head from time to time.
+You might worry about things like: Will I be a good parent?
+Will I able to make ends meet once the baby has arrived?
+Could that night of heavy partying before finding out I was pregnant affect my baby?
 And so the list goes on and on…

-Add to that the usual stressed and strains of our busy lives and the fact that a recent study by researchers from Carnegie Melon University found that as a society our stress-levels have “skyrocketed” since the 1980’s and it seems alarmingly more likely that a high percentage of expectant women might be under severe, chronic stress during their pregnancies.
+And let’s not discard the everyday stresses and strains of our busy lives.
+Researchers from Carnegie Melon University found that as a society, our stress-levels have “skyrocketed” since the 1980’s.
+Making it quite likely that in these modern times a high percentage of expectant women might be under severe, chronic stress during their pregnancies.

-Now, a new study has found that stress during pregnancy might make children more susceptible to developing Attention Deficit Hyperactivity Disorder (ADHD) later in life.
-Bea van der Bergh and her colleagues from Belgium’s Catholic University of Leeuven studies 71 mothers and their children from pregnancy to early childhood and found a very strong link between maternal stress levels during early pregnancy and the development of ADHD in the children.
+A new study has found that stress during pregnancy might make children more susceptible to developing Attention Deficit Hyperactivity Disorder (ADHD) later in life.
+Bea van der Bergh and her colleagues from Belgium’s Catholic University of Leeuven conducted this study into the link between ADHD and stress in pregnancy.
+The researchers followed 71 mothers and their children from pregnancy to early childhood.
+They found a very strong link between mothers who reported feeling stressed during early pregnancy and their children being diagnosed with ADHD later on.